okta/terraform-provider-oktapam/docs/resources/database_password_settings.md

 page_title: "oktapam_database_password_settings Resource - terraform-provider-oktapam"
 subcategory: ""
 description: |-
-  The settings for passwords set on resources within the project.
-For details, see Projects https://help.okta.com/okta_help.htm?type=oie&id=ext-pam-projects.
+  The settings for passwords set on databases within the project.
 ---

 # oktapam_database_password_settings (Resource)

-The settings for passwords set on resources within the project.
-For details, see [Projects](https://help.okta.com/okta_help.htm?type=oie&id=ext-pam-projects).
+The settings for passwords set on databases within the project.